Day 1 CAERLAVEROCK NNR - 21st Nov 2021

 Raptors are a big attraction up here and we should be able to find Golden Eagles locally along with Peregrine, Merlin, Hen Harrier and Goshawk.
 There are some fantastic remote Highland glens just outside the National Park where our chances of finding a White-tailed Eagle are pretty good.
-But we'll have a great day out along the west coast around the Gruinard Bay area, which has a high density of White-tailed Eagles, and a wide variety of other wildlife such as 3 species of diver, and hopefully Otters, Red Deer, Sika Deer and Mountain Hares too.
+But we'll have a great day out along the west coast around the Gruinard Bay area, which has a high density of White-tailed Eagles, plus chances of both Iceland and Glaucous Gulls, and a wide variety of other wildlife such as 3 species of diver, and hopefully Otters, Red Deer, Sika Deer and Mountain Hares too.
 And the scenery is truly magnificent and a bit different to Strathspey.

 Surprisingly, November is a great time of year to visit Speyside but the birding along the Moray Coast can be extremely exciting where the big attraction are the thousands of seaduck in huge rafts stretched along the coastline.
 Species such as Long-tailed ducks and Common Scoter are numerous, whilst Velvet Scoter can usually be found without too much trouble.
 There’s often a King Eider present and chances of Surf Scoter as well.
 There are huge goose roosts with tens of thousands of Pink-footed Geese coming into Findhorn Bay to roost daily and very often rarer geese in amongst them, with a strong supporting cast of wintering waders, Whooper Swans and others.
 Divers and Slavonian Grebes can also be found and there are good numbers of Greater Scaup in certain spots.
 We could easily fill two full days with coastal birding at different locations on the Moray Coast and the Black Isle.
 Other possibilities include Purple Sandpiper, Iceland and Glaucous Gulls, Little Auk, and Twite amongst others and there are usually both Common and Grey Seals offshore, and Bottle-nosed Dolphins too.